sneha-zazen/bincaml_srp/readme.md

 ### Setup

-build with OCaml 5.3.0 (and possibly lower)
+Supports Linux (at least amd64) and MacOS (arm64) with OCaml 5.3.0, 4.14 (and possibly versions in between).
+Windows is explicitly not supported outside of WSL.

 - enable frame pointers on opam switch for performance recording
 - enable flambda for compiler optimisation (for release build only)

+- Tests requrie smt solver CVC5 installed.

 ```
 opam switch create bincaml ocaml-variants.5.3.0+options ocaml-option-flambda ocaml-option-fp